christinakaufman/Pytest-Kauf/README.md

 # What Did I Learn?
 *This application is used to teach CI/CD including automated testing and GitHub Actions workflow files (.yaml)*

+*Learned to write unit and funcitonal tests to provide an automated way to test the loan calculator application*

 # Installation Instructions
-1. Ordered
+1. #
-2. list
+2. #
-3. of
+3. #
-4. installation
+4. #
-5. instructions
+5. #

 ## inline code